Previewed 17 September 2010, Opened 27 September 2010, Closed 15 January 2011 at the Gielgud Theatre

 "Full house at Chichester for Yes, Prime Minister, the TV comedy which has been turned into a farce.
 The audience loved it.
 Aphorisms abounded.
 There were even a couple of topical references to coalition government.
 A four-star evening?
 Yes.
 The set is opulent.
 The actors are first-division names.
 The comic timing is sound.
 But a corner of me remained unmoved.
 Maybe it was because the plot, for all its outrageousness, is not quite as amazing as what is happening in real politics at present.
 Or maybe it was because the whole thing is overdone by about 15 per cent."
 The Daily Mail 2010

 The original cast for Yes, Prime Minister in London featured Henry Goodman as 'Sir Humphrey Appleby' and David Haig as 'Jim Hacker' who both reprised their roles from the Chichester Festival Theatre.
-This production was originally staged at Chichester Festival Theatre where it previewed from 13 May 2010, opened on 20 May 2010, closed on 5 June 2010 after which is transferred to London's Apollo Theatre where it previewed from 17 September 2010, opened on 27 September 2010 and closed on 15 January 2011.
-The production then returned to the Apollo Theatre where it run from 6 July 2011 to 17 September 2011 before transferring to The Gielgud Theatre from 20 September 2011 to 19 November 2011.
-The production now returns to London again from the 6 June 2012 at the Trafalgar Studios 1.
+This production was originally staged at Chichester Festival Theatre where it previewed from 13 May 2010, opened on 20 May 2010, closed on 5 June 2010 after which is transferred to London's Gielgud Theatre where it previewed from 17 September 2010, opened on 27 September 2010 and closed on 15 January 2011.
+The production then returned to the West End, this time at the Apollo Theatre where it run from 6 July 2011 to 17 September 2011 before transferring back to the Gielgud Theatre from 20 September 2011 to 19 November 2011.
+The production then returned to London again from the 6 June 2012 at the Trafalgar Studios 1.

 Yes Prime Minister in London at the Trafalgar Studios opened on 6 June 2012 and closes on 12 January 2013.